 REITs are a tool for helping to avoid, reduce, or postpone the payment of taxes.
 Generally, the REIT investor transfers their interest in the REIT to their heirs to help avoid death taxes and to keep control of the investment in the hands of their loved ones.

-They are a nice way for an investor to diversity their investments.
+They are a nice way for an investor to diversify their investments.

-The required dividends should provide a consistent cash flow and lower-risk returns.
+The required dividends should provide consistent cash flow and lower-risk returns.

 - There are REIT legal and IRS requirements.